rossillingworth/tesb-rt-se/examples/camel/blueprint/README.txt

 Every 5 seconds, you will see the "Hello World" message in the TESB console.
 If you used recipientlist.xml, you'll also see files created in a new result folder located under the container directory.

+To uninstall the example delete recipientlist.xml or simple.xml from the container/deploy directory, type ^D at the TESB container console and restart container with container/bin/trun.